theupdateframework/tuf-on-ci/docs/REPOSITORY-MAINTENANCE.md

 Using a custom token allows keeping the default GITHUB_TOKEN with stricter permissions.
 To use a custom token, define a _repository secret_ `TUF_ON_CI_TOKEN` with a fine grained token as the secrets value.
 No workflow changes are needed.

+Note that all automated comments in signing event issues will be seemingly made by the account that created the custom token: Creating the token on a "bot" account is sensible for this reason.